Table of Contents

-There are markets on numerous college sports with football, basketball, baseball and hockey leading the way.
+There are markets and odds on numerous American college sports with football, basketball, baseball and hockey leading the way.

-Like all sports betting, the key to gaining an edge is knowing your teams and your players.
+Like all sports betting, the key to gaining an edge in NCAA betting is knowing your teams and your players.

 With the standard of college teams in many sports varying greatly, some games can be one-sided.
 The odds on the moneyline or win bet can prove unattractive so the spread bet can be popular in many sports.
 Here, each side is given a spread to counter the favourite's dominance.
 You can bet on a favourite with a -12.5 spread, meaning you're betting on them to win by 13 points or more.